lholden/twine/README.md

 A light-weight forking library.

-While there are many other libraries available to handle forking, most of them seem to be either very specific, or want to include way too much.
+While there are many other libraries available to work with forked processes, most of them seem to be either very specific or want to include way too much.

 Twine on the other hand is intended to be light weight and easy to use.
-Inspired by Fibers and Threads, a Twine for producing 'heavy weight' (forked / multi-process) parallelism.
+Inspired by Fibers and Threads, a Twine is for producing 'heavy weight' (forked / multi-process) parallelism.

-Twine is still in very early stages, you have been warned.

 ## Questions and Answers